therne/errorist/README.md

 ### With Error Channel

-Error also can be captured to error channel (`chan error`).
-It has a good fit with resources managed in goroutines.
+An error also can be captured and sent to an error channel (`chan error`).
+It is a good fit with resources in goroutines.

 ```go
 errChan := make(chan error)